 Phonics is a key area of the Early Years and Key Stage One curriculum at St Matthew’s Bloxam.
 We firmly believe that the teaching of high quality phonics underpins the core skills of both reading and writing.

-Phonics is taught in small groups through a structured, fun, interactive programme which follows the progression through Letters and Sounds.
+Phonics is taught in small groups through a structured, fun, interactive progressive programme.
 Children are taught how to segment and blend words and are also taught for both reading and writing.
 From an early age children use the correct terminology such as phoneme, grapheme, digraph and split digraph.
 Children are also taught spelling patterns and rules through phonics sessions.

 Our ‘Topics’ encompass lots of different subjects, from History and Geography to Art and Design and Technology.

-In EYFS, a theme is used to centre the acquisition of all of those important early skills.
-In Key Stage One and Two, a termly focus is used on a rolling programme of engaging Topics which cover all of the National Curriculum objectives.
+In EYFS, a theme is used to centre the acquisition of important early skills.
+In Key Stage One and Two, a termly focus of engaging Topics which cover all of the National Curriculum objectives.

-Currently, at St. Matthew’s Bloxam, we are working hard in Science to achieve the Primary Science Quality Mark.
-We are working hard to enhance our Science curriculum through Science days, workshops and visitors coming to school.
+In 2019, St. Matthew’s Bloxam, achieved the Primary Science Quality Mark, we enhance our Science curriculum through Science days, workshops and visitors coming to school.